Active Domain Adaptation via Clustering Uncertainty-weighted Embeddings: Related Work

 \textbf{Domain Adaptation}.
 The task of transferring models trained on a labeled source domain to an unlabeled~\cite{saenko2010adapting,tzeng2014deep,ganin2014unsupervised,hoffman2017cycada} or partially-labeled~\cite{donahue2013semi,yao2015semi,saito2019semi} target domain has been studied extensively.
 Initial approaches aligned feature spaces by optimizing discrepancy statistics between the source and target~\cite{tzeng2014deep,long2015learning}, while in recent years adversarial learning of a feature space encoder alongside a domain discriminator has become a popular alignment strategy~\cite{ganin2014unsupervised,ganin2016domain,tzeng2017adversarial}.
-Recently, min-max optimization of model entropy has been shown to be effective for semi-supervised domain adaptation~\cite{saito2019semi}.
-In this work, we apply minmax entropy optimization to achieve domain alignment for Active DA.
+In this work, we propose a label acquisition strategy for active learning under a domain shift that generalizes across multiple domain adaptation strategies.

 \textbf{Active Domain Adaptation (Active DA)}.
-Rai et al.~\cite{rai2010domain} first studied the task of active DA applied to sentiment classification from text data.
-They propose ALDA, which employs a sampling strategy based on model uncertainty and a learned domain separator.
+Unlike semi-supervised domain adaptation which assumes labels for a \emph{random} subset of target instances, Active DA focuses on \emph{selecting} target instances to label for domain adaptation.
+Rai et al.~\cite{rai2010domain} first studied the task of Active DA applied to sentiment classification from text data.
+They propose ALDA, which samples instances based on model uncertainty and a learned domain separator.
 Chattopadhyay et al.~\cite{chattopadhyay2013joint} select target instances and learn importance weights for source points by solving a convex optimization problem of minimizing MMD between features.
-More recently, Su et al.~\cite{su2019active} study Active DA in the context of CNN's and propose AADA, an Active DA method wherein points are sampled based on their uncertainty (measured by model entropy) and targetness (measure by an adversarially trained domain discriminator), followed by adversarial domain adaptation via \texttt{DANN}~\cite{ganin2016domain}.
-We propose an Active DA algorithm that identifies uncertain and diverse instances for labeling followed by semi-supervised DA, that outperforms prior work across several domain shifts.
+More recently, Su et al.~\cite{su2019active} study Active DA in the context of deep CNN's and propose AADA, wherein target instances are selected based on predictive entropy and targetness measured by an adversarially trained domain discriminator, followed by adversarial domain adaptation via \texttt{DANN}~\cite{ganin2016domain}.
+We propose \method, a novel label acquisition strategy for Active DA that identifies uncertain and diverse instances for labeling that outperforms prior work on diverse shifts across multiple learning strategies.